IvantheTricourne/IvantheTricourne.github.io/fp/intro.md

 ---
 layout: post
-title: Chapter 1 - Starting Out, Nice and Easy
+title: Intro - Starting Out, Nice and Easy
-permalink: /pl-1/
+permalink: /pl-intro/
 ---

-@TODO
-1. Not a book that teaches PureScript, but teaches FP
-2.

 ### 1. Functional Programming?
 Functional Programming (FP) can be thought of simply as a method of writing computer programs where *specification* takes precedence over direct manipulation of computer-executable *instructions*.